prasetyahs/weatherapps/README.md

 1. Make sure you have installed Flutter.
 If not, please follow the guide on the [official Flutter website](https://flutter.dev/docs/get-started/install) to install it.
 2. Run flutter pub get in the terminal to install all necessary dependencies.

+## Firebase Setup
+#### Install the plugin by running the following command from the project root:
+     flutter pub add firebase_core
+#### Using the FlutterFire CLI
+     dart pub global activate flutterfire_cli
+     flutterfire configure

 ## Running the Application